Lunarexxy/Ninitale/README.md

+This is a collection of Hytale mods I've made.

+They're generally tested and ready for use.
+The exception is the WIP pack, which I use to store whatever I've been working on that I want to save.

+## TODO

+**Beam Blocks:**

+* Support all wood types instead of just Softwood

 ## Editing mods

 Edit modpacks on a clientside instance that you can easily restart at will.
 Not everything hot-reloads cleanly at the moment, and sometimes the game can enter an odd state where your changes are not fully applied until a server restart.
 This especially applies to new files, like block textures or newly generated icons.